 Depending on when you enter our program will determine which camp you will attend.
-For example if your dog enters our program in August 2016 you will attend camp in October of 2018.
+For example if your dog enters our program in January 2022 you will attend camp in December 2024

 Please Note: Lodging, meals, and transportation are your responsibility.
 In the past people have flown into Anchorage, stayed in a hotel in Wasilla and rented a car.
 We can accommodate camping at our place in Willow and several people have brought up their R.V.s.

 We are also able to travel to you as well but you are responsible for our travel and expenses.
 We can discuss our send home camps in detail when you enter our program.
-For example we will be heading to San Antonio, Texas this summer to deliver service dog Rags and doing some of his testing at the Six Flags amusement park.
+For example we have traveled and delivered a service dog to a veteran in San Antonio, Texas he chose to do his testing at the Six Flags amusement park.